 - Higher risk of placental abruption (placenta separating from the uterus before labor)

-- Possible side effects from the medications you are taking.
+- Possible side effects of the medications you are taking.

 How can I manage my high blood pressure during pregnancy?

-Although there is no cure for chronic hypertension, there are ways to successfully manage your condition when pregnant.
+Although there is no cure for chronic hypertension, there are ways to successfully manage your high blood pressure during pregnancy.
 Taking care of yourself is the best way to take care of your developing baby.

 Below are some examples:

 - Eat a healthy diet, and especially limit your sodium intake

 - Take your blood pressure medications the way you are supposed to

 - Stay physically active, although your healthcare provider may prescribe bed rest if you develop preeclampsia